Maatkit’s mk-loadavg

 perl mk-loadavg --watch "Server:vmstat:us:>:40" --interval 1 --execute collect-stats.sh

-2. I then looked at the SHOW STATUS output to see what the database server was doing, using mext as a helper.
+output to see what the database server was doing, using mext as a helper. - From

-3. From Select_full_scan and Handler_read_rnd_next I isolated table scans as a problem.
+I isolated table scans as a problem. - From the saved

 You would be right if you said there are much better tools for finding problem queries -- but remember two things: 1) sometimes clients ask for the lightweight, short-term solution that can be set up in about 5 minutes and checked the next day; and 2) when it is unclear that queries are the problem, setting up only a query monitor is stabbing in the dark and will not get results.